kat-er-ina/gemss/README.md

 This repository implements Bayesian sparse feature selection using variational inference with Gaussian mixture models.
 The main objective is to recover all sparse feature subsets (supports) that explain the response in high-dimensional regression or classification tasks.

+**To make this tool accessible by non-coders (typically domain experts), we provide a user-friendly application for the entire exploratory GEMSS workflow.**

 ## Motivation

 In many real-world problems, e.g. in life sciences, datasets with far more features than samples are common because collecting new data points is costly or impractical.
 In these situations, there are often several distinct, sparse combinations of features that can explain the observed outcomes, each corresponding to a different underlying mechanism or hypothesis.
 Moreover, in many cases, the quality of a combination of predictors can be assessed only ex-post by utilizing advanced domain knowledge.